juritox/slot-machine/README.md

 - If the scripts fail to run the game you can run it directly inside the `src` directory and running `main.py`.

+### Modifying Game Settings

+- To customize how the game operates and adjust its basic settings, you can modify the `config.py` file located in the `src` directory.

+- **Validation:** Some values in `config.py` are validated when starting the game to ensure they are not set incorrectly.
+Any errors or issues will be logged to the console.

+- **Advanced Configuration:** Modifying the configuration is intended for advanced users.
+It is recommended to use an Integrated Development Environment (IDE) for Python when making changes.
+Proceed with caution to avoid misconfigurations that might affect game functionality.

 ## Important Notes

 - **Educational Use Only**: This simulation is intended solely for educational purposes.
 It does not involve real money gambling and is designed to help learners understand programming concepts and basic game mechanics.